Établissement scolaire français Blaise-Pascal

 Établissement scolaire français Blaise-Pascal (ESFBP) is a French international school in Lubumbashi, Democratic Republic of the Congo.
 It is named after Blaise Pascal.

 Established in 2009, it first opened in September of that year.
-It is a part of the Mission laïque française (MLF), and it operates classes for toute petite until seconde (first year of lycée - equivalent to sixth form college/high school) directory, then première and terminale (final two years of lycée) with the distance education programme from the National Centre for Distance Education (CNED).
+It is a part of the Mission laïque française (MLF), and it operates classes for toute petite until seconde (first year of lycée - equivalent to sixth form college/high school) directly, then première and terminale (final two years of lycée) with the distance education programme from the National Centre for Distance Education (CNED).
 As of 2020 it has about 340 students.